MartinPankraz/DSAGTechXChange24/2-abap-cloud-with-microsoft/student/quest2.md

 ### Generate RAP service

+> [!IMPORTANT]
+> Always save and activate your objects before testing.

 1. Navigate to your empty pre-prepared package `ZDSAG_MSFT_AI_##` and create a new database table (New -> Other ABAP Repository Object -> Dictionary) named ZPROD_W_AI_##.
 2. Find it under Dictionary -> Database Tables and double-click on it.

+> [!NOTE]
+> The screenshot below shows an already populated RAP service.
+Yours will be empty.

 ![Screenshot of table create experience](../media/quest2-1.png)